 How To Fix it:

-Removing the stat and replacing isn’t a difficult or expensive job, but be careful to bleed the air from the system, failure to do so can cause a blown head gasket or engine damage.
+Removing and replacing the stat isn’t a difficult or expensive job, but be careful to bleed the air from the system; failure to do so can cause a blown head gasket or engine damage.

 4 Blocked Heater Core

-Your heater core is like a little rad fitted behind the dashboard.
+Your heater core is a little rad fitted behind the dashboard.
 The orifices within it are small and block easily.
 Debris caused by old coolant is usually the main cause of heater core blockage.

 With the cabin heat turned on and the engine at operating temperature.
 Idle for ten minutes before shutting off the engine.

-Locate the heater core hoses, they’re fitted on the firewall behind the engine.
-Grab both hoses, both should be roughly equally warm, if not, the heater core is blocked.
+Locate the heater core hoses; they’re fitted on the firewall behind the engine.
+Grab both hoses; both should be roughly equally warm; if not, the heater core is blocked.

 How To Fix it:

 Back-flush with a specially formulated cleaning agent helps break down the blockage.
 It is possible to do it DIY style with a garden hose and some buckets.
-However a trip to the shop is a wise investment, removing a heater core on most vehicles requires dash removal and that’s just not fun.
+However, a trip to the shop is a wise investment; removing a heater core on most vehicles requires dash removal, and that’s just not fun.